ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 The *ArtifactResponse* conveys the following information which shall be evaluated by the primary system:
 - *Issuer*: A ID of the primary system as URL (line 4 in the example below).
 - *SignedInfo*: Signature metadata and the digest value used for the signature.
-- *SignatureValue*: The signature of the request (line 18 in the example below).
+- *SignatureValue*: The signature of the request (line 18 in the example below) which shall be validated by the primary system.
 - *X509Certificate*: The X509 certificate used to sign the request (line 21 in the example below).
 - *ssertion*: The IdP assertion conveying the attributes of the authenticated user.